jjc3737/JCTweetOn/README.md

 * [X] User can **click on the profile image** in any tweet to see **another user's** profile.
  * [X] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
  * [X] Profile view includes that user's timeline
-* X] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView) any of these timelines (home, mentions, user) by scrolling to the bottom
+* [X] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView) any of these timelines (home, mentions, user) by scrolling to the bottom

 The following **optional** features are implemented: